B-bori/DeepLearning-Study/README.md

 # DeepLearning-Study
 This repository is source forge for deep learning study held in KAIST, Mathematical Problem Solving Club in 2019 winter semester.

+For those who are not attending this study, but would like to use this repository for your deep learning self study, I separated theoritical parts to lecture notes and practical parts to jupyter notebook practices.
+I recommend looking both, but it would be enough to see only one.

 ## How-to
 We will use pytorch as basic tools.
 Large parts of code will be jupyter notebook.